 Mike Shelah 16:43

-And then through platforms like LinkedIn, you figure out, who do I good people know, that could be good clients for me.
+And then, through platforms like LinkedIn, you figure out well, who do my good people know?
+That could be good clients for me?
 And then you ask them, to introduce you.
-Because when you’re borrowing that trust from them,
+Because when you're borrowing that trust from them.

 Umar Hameed 17:03

 Mike Shelah 17:03

 The likelihood that that person doesn't know you says, Yes, I will meet with you goes up 10 fold.